elh/ePhone/README.md

 # ePhone - iframe a site onto a phone model

-Built with `@react-three/fiber`.
-Drag to rotate the phone model.
+Use the info menu to navigate to a site.
+Flip phone orientation or drag the background to position the phone as desired.
+Some phone buttons are clickable.
 * `url` query parameter can be used to specify the site to iframe.
 * `landscape` query parameter can be used to rotate the phone.
 This works well with Youtube embeds.

+Built with `@react-three/fiber`.

 ![Demo of navigating websites using a 3D model phone](ephone.gif)